voipnuggets/flux-generator/README.md

 ### Starting the Server

-The server supports three access modes with different security levels:
+The server supports two access modes with different security levels:

 1. Local Only (Most Secure):
    ```bash